-Regardless, sore throats can be painful and uncomfortable.
-Fortunately, there are several things you can do right at home that can help ease the ache without medication or antibiotics.
+No matter the cause, we can all agree they're uncomfortable and painful.
+Fortunately, there are some things you can do at home to help ease the ache, without medication or antibiotics.

-Here are 11 natural remedies for a sore throat you can try the next time you get that unpleasant tickle.
+If you're looking for sore throat relief, here are 11 natural sore throat remedies to try next time you get that unpleasant tickle.

 1. Gargle With Salt Water

 A salt water gargle should always be your first go-to for a sore throat Omid Mehdizadeh, MD, otolaryngologist (ENT) and laryngologist at Providence Saint John's Health Center in Santa Monica, California, tells LIVESTRONG.com.

 "Salt water gargles are really wonderful for clearing out mucus, viruses and bacteria," Dr. Mehdizadeh says.

 Gargling salt water is like a physical irrigation to help remove the pathogens that may be causing your sore, itchy throat, as well as a way to soothe inflammation, he says.